Quantum computing from a mathematical perspective: a description of the quantum circuit model: Quantum Turing Machines

 \section{Quantum Turing Machines}

-Although the credit for introducing the concept of a universal quantum computer goes to Richard Feynman, it was British physicist David Deutsch (b.
-1953) the first to properly describe, generalize and formalize it \cite{deutsch1985quantum}.
-Supported in the works by Feynman, Manin and Benioff, he also introduced the concept of quantum Turing machine (QTM), which we proceed to introduce.
+Although the credit for introducing the concept of a universal quantum computer usually goes to Richard Feynman, it was David Deutsch the first to properly describe, generalize and formalize it \cite{deutsch1985quantum}.
+Supported in the works by Feynman, Manin and Benioff, he also introduced the concept of quantum Turing machine (QTM), which we proceed to explain succintly.

 A quantum Turing machine $\mathcal{M}$, or {\em QTM}, is defined (as are classical Turing machines) by a triple $\mathcal{M} = (S, \Sigma, \delta)$, but the usual set of states $S$ of a Turing machine is replaced by (some) vectors of a Hilbert space, the alphabet $\Sigma$ is finite, and the transition function $\delta$ is substituted for a set of unitary transformations which are automorphisms of the Hilbert space.